FishInAZ/cse15l-lab-reports/lab-report-3-week-6.md

 ### Step 3

-Using the shorter commands to do the same thing as above:
+In order to use the shorter commands to do the same thing as above, I use the following command:

 <img width="1680" alt="截屏2022-05-07 22 43 38" src="https://user-images.githubusercontent.com/103294608/167283552-753bb284-27f1-47f4-9646-8c47028d9497.png">